Practicum-Team-3/black-widow-docker-dev/README.md

 4. Run the following script: <br/>
 `./run.sh` <br/>
 **Note:**
-*This script runs both servers.
-This is the equivalent of running the commands:* <br/>
+*This script runs three parts of our system:  This is the equivalent of running the commands:* <br/>
 `docker-compose up` <br/>
 `python3 ./vagrant/src/VagrantServer.py` <br/>
+`celery worker -A CeleryWorker.celery --loglevel=info `<br/>